blackberry/jQueryMobile-BB10-Theme/docs/README.md

 ```
 In this example a back button is present and an overflow button will be created.
 Items o1, o2, o3 will appear in the action bar and o4 will appear in the overflow menu.

-A complete example of this can be found in samples/actionbar.
+A complete example of the action bar can be found [here](blackberry/jQueryMobile-BB10-Theme/blob/master/kitchenSink/actionbar_sample.html).

+To see all the diffent ways to have your actionbar look [here](blackberry/jQueryMobile-BB10-Theme/blob/master/kitchenSink/actionbar.html).

 Container
 ---------